bspatafora/bspatafora.github.io/_posts/2014-05-02-learning-through-testing.markdown

 I’ve heard more, and more nuanced, arguments for the second class, perhaps because it’s the more contentious of the two.
 But one argument I haven’t heard—at least not as explicitly or in the form that it struck me—is that you should write tests because the writing tests you back.
 A concrete example is probably the best way to explain what I mean.

 As a part of my apprenticeship, I’ve been working on implementing a game in a programming language.
-(I don’t think the particulars are important here, expect that I was writing the game to be playable via a command-line interface.)
+(I don’t think the particulars are important here, except that I was writing the game to be playable via a command-line interface.)
 When I first wrote my `play` function—the high-level description of how to step through a single iteration of the game—it included code that looked something like the following: